 Hsu’s previous research and teaching explored a wide range of historical and cultural ruptures.
-At the University of Chicago, Hsu taught numerous courses on political thought and literature (including themes of “evil”, “revolution”, and the authorial “other” in world literature).
-His dissertation on public monuments, history texts, and the political use of the French Revolution forms the basis for his multiple research projects on political and cultural conflict, legitimacy, and reconciliation in Europe.
-His dissertation reveals the role of history and revolution in legitimizing modern French regimes.
-Hsu employed humanistic and social science methods from multiple disciplines to investigate visual arts, audience response, political philosophy, and historical schools of thought of the modern European nation-state.
+At the University of Chicago, Hsu taught courses on literature and the visual arts (including themes of “evil”, “revolution”, and the authorial “other” in world literature).
+His dissertation on public monuments, history texts, and the political use of the French Revolution reveals the role of history and revolution in legitimizing modern French regimes.
+This research inspires his work on conflict and reconciliation in Europe.

 At Stanford, Hsu was awarded a three-year Postdoctoral Teaching Fellowship in the Introduction to Humanities Program.
 Serving as a Fellow he conducted research on collective memory, and was inspired by Stanford faculty and students to turn his focus to post-conflict and post-atrocity research.
 He has increasingly focused on investigating the history and future of post-conflict studies and models for truth and reconciliation and emancipation, using material and methods from the humanities (history, philosophy, literary criticism, visual arts) and the social sciences (political science, sociology, anthropology.)

-Hsu brings more than ten years of research and administrative leadership experience to help steer the Stanford Humanities Center.
-Before his appointment to the Humanities Center, Hsu teamed with staff and faculty to build the Europe Center from its founding as the European Forum, to its growth into the Forum on Contemporary Europe, and ultimately a research center at Stanford’s Freeman Spogli Institute for International Studies.
+Hsu has more than twelve years of administrative leadership experience.
+At FSI Hsu teamed with staff and faculty to build the Europe Center from its founding as the European Forum, to its growth into the Forum on Contemporary Europe, and ultimately a research center at Stanford’s Freeman Spogli Institute for International Studies.